shinwj123/ministockexchange/FinalReport.md

 ### Wonjong “Jeff” Shin (wonjong2@illinois.edu)
 Wonjong (Jeff) is a current Junior at the University of Illinois at Urbana-Champaign studying Computer Science graduating in Spring 2024.
-During Summer 2022, Jeff will be working as a solution architect-engineer at Meissa, a Drone Data Platform with AI.
+During Summer 2022, Jeff will be working as a software engineer at Abbvie, an American publicly traded biopharmaceutical company.
 Jeff enjoys programming in Java and Python, focusing on backend relational cloud database-centric web-based application development.

 LinkedIn: [/in/jeff-shin](https://www.linkedin.com/in/jeff-shin/)